Skip to content

 from scm.client import Scm

-from scm.config.security import SecurityRule
+from scm.config.security_services import SecurityRule

 # Initialize clientclient = Scm(